asibilia/obsidian-quick-emoji/README.md

 - **Search-Friendly**: You can search for `:smile:` to find all instances of that emoji
 - **No Sync Issues**: Eliminates emoji rendering problems when syncing between devices

-### Smart Display Modes
+### Smart Display Modes (Shortcode Format Only)

+When using shortcode format, Quick Emoji provides intelligent rendering across different Obsidian modes:

 - **Source Mode**: Shows the actual shortcodes (`:wave:`, `:tada:`) for precise editing
 - **Live Preview Mode**: Automatically renders shortcodes as emoji glyphs (👋, 🎉) while you type
 - **Reading Mode**: Displays beautiful emoji glyphs for the best reading experience

-This approach gives you the benefits of both worlds: reliable, portable storage with beautiful visual rendering.
+This gives you the benefits of both worlds: reliable, portable storage with beautiful visual rendering.

 ## Usage

 1. Type `:` in any editor to activate the emoji suggester
 2. Continue typing to search for specific emojis (e.g., `:smile`, `:rocket`)
 3. Use arrow keys to navigate and Enter to select an emoji
-4. The selected emoji will be inserted as a shortcode (e.g., `:smile:`)
+4. The selected emoji will be inserted according to your chosen format:
-5. In Live Preview and Reading modes, shortcodes automatically render as emoji glyphs
+   - **Unicode format**: Direct emoji character (🙂)
+   - **Shortcode format**: Text code (`:smile:`) that renders as emoji in Live Preview/Reading modes
-6. Click the star icon (⭐) next to any emoji to add it to your favorites for quick access
+5. Click the star icon (⭐) next to any emoji to add it to your favorites for quick access
+6. Access recent and favorite emojis from the plugin settings for quick insertion

 ### Viewing Your Emojis

+The viewing experience depends on your chosen insertion format:

+**Unicode Format**: Emojis appear as native characters (👋, ❤️) in all modes

+**Shortcode Format**:

 - **Source Mode**: See the raw shortcodes (`:wave:`, `:heart:`) for editing
 - **Live Preview**: See emoji glyphs (👋, ❤️) while typing, shortcodes when actively editing